IMSA Petit Le Mans Road Atlanta: start times, TV, schedule - NBC Sports

 TV: Noon ET, NBC.

 TrackPass on NBC Sports Gold Coverage: Live flag to flag beginning at 12:05 p.m.
 ET.
-Leigh Diffey is the announcer with analysts Townsend Bell, Calvin Fish and Steve Letarte and pit reporters Marty Snider, Kelli Stavast, Dillon Welch, Kevin Lee and Rutledge Wood.
+Leigh Diffey is the announcer with analysts Townsend Bell, Calvin Fish and Steve Letarte and pit reporters Marty Snider, Kelli Stavast, Dillon Welch and Kevin Lee.

 Race streaming: NBC Sports App, NBCSports.com and TrackPass on NBC Sports Gold